aztemi/wc-solana-pay/README.txt

 == Upgrade Notice ==

-= 2.2.3 =
+= 2.3.0 =
-Rename plugin to "WC Solana Pay" for naming consistency with its WordPress slug and folder name.
+Notification bar added to show transactions status and to notify errors.
+Upgrade is recommended.